7 Benefits of Remote Work for College Students featured image

 In this manner, students can build a list of references for post-graduation jobs.
 They will also have a list of trustworthy professionals who will attest to the student’s abilities.
 Positive references are valuable in any situation.
 But references that speak to an individual’s ability to manage their time, self-direct their priorities, and motivate themselves on a daily basis can go a long way in establishing the dependability and professionalism of a new graduate.

-6. Students Can Build an Extensive Professional Network
+6. Students can Build an Extensive Professional Network

 Generation Z is lucky when it comes to networking.
 When Generation X first started networking, it was a time-intensive task.
 Most often, networking involved mixers and cocktail parties with cringe-worthy icebreakers.
 Nowadays, all college students have to do is put that remote job and their virtual network to work for them.

 Thanks to platforms like LinkedIn, networking for college students can be as easy as asking to connect to anyone who works for their company.
 They don’t have to wait until the company holiday party to exchange business cards.
 Today, professionals and students can reach out online to anyone they meet to build a network.
+This can open up the doors for an extended network — without even stepping foot outside their dorm room.

 7. Students Could Take Steps Toward Finding Their First “Real” Job